aziyan99/wamp/README.md

 ## Configuration

 The active versions of Apache and MySQL are configured in the `wamp.ini` file, which is created after running the `install` command.
+If it is still not working, sometimes stop-start the apache again or close-open the browser fix it.

 ```ini
 [apache]